asoplata/textbook/content/01_getting_started/03_installation.md

 pip install --editable ".[gui,opt]"
 ```

-If you **want to contribute to development**, then you should use the following command, which installs all features including **special** features used in development:
+If you **want to contribute to development**, then you should instead use the following command, which installs all features including **special** features used in development:

 ```
 pip install --editable ".[dev]"
 ```

+If you want to contribute to development, then once you have installed HNN this way, please see our [Contributing Guide here](https://jonescompneurolab.github.io/hnn-core/stable/contributing.html).

 </div>
 </div>